frederic-perez/AmE-dictionary/dictionary.md

 __sanitize__ _v_
 __sap__ (sapped, sappy) :three: _v_ Gradually weaken or destroy (a person's strength or power).
 __saplings__ :two: :shit: _Tree saplings._
-__sashay__ _v_ To walk with a lofty proud gait, often in an attempt to impress others: _He struts around like a rooster in a hen house_
+__sashay__ :two: _v_ To walk with a lofty proud gait, often in an attempt to impress others: _He struts around like a rooster in a hen house_
 __savagery__
 __sawhorse__ :two: :shit:
 __scads__ _Piles of hair extensions, scads of makeup, and rows of leggy catwalkers._